Past-da-king/clia/readme.md

 ### CLI

-To start the CLI SWE AI Assistant, ensure your virtual environment is activated and run:
+To use the CLI SWE AI Assistant on a specific project, first navigate to that project's root directory in your terminal.
+Then, ensure your virtual environment is activated and run:

 ```bash
 clia
 ```
 Once started, you will see an interactive prompt where you can type your commands.
+The AI will operate within the context of the directory you launched it from.

 ### Web UI